zvodd/sourcegraph/doc/integration/browser_extension.md

 1. Right click the Sourcegraph browser extension icon
 2. Select Manage Extensions
+3. Turn on `Developer Mode` in the upper right
-3. Under Inspect Views select background page, this will open a dev console to the extension background page
+4. Under Inspect Views select background page, this will open a dev console to the extension background page
-4. In the developer console select the network tab
+5. In the developer console select the network tab

 In Safari: